 Baby Boomers are more likely to use YouTube and Facebook.
 In fact, 70% of Boomers reportedly used YouTube the most, while 68% used Facebook in 2019.
-Compare this to the Gen X who prefer Facebook and Twitter.
+Compare this to Gen X who prefers Facebook and Twitter.
 Younger generations like the Millennials and Gen Z have different online habits as well.

 According to Statista, between 92-95% of Millennials use YouTube, 70-78% use Facebook, 69-79% use Instagram, and 53-64% use Snapchat.
 Only about half of all Millennials and Gen Z use Twitter.

 Social media algorithms also make it harder for your content to show up to the right target audience.
-Baby Boomers for example, tend to not read long blog posts.
+Baby Boomers, for example, tend to not read long blog posts.
 So if your content is over 300 words, a significant portion of your consumer base could skip past it.
 Millennials and Gen Z like creative content, so a simple blog post isn’t enough to catch their attention.

-So who are the Baby Boomers, Gen X, Millennials and Gen Z?
+So who are the Baby Boomers, Gen X, Millennials, and Gen Z?
 And how can you raise awareness about your brand among these generations?